kermarrecg/fSWp/README.md

 ### Prerequisites

-You will need MATLAB, versions 2022a with the optimization toolbox
+You will need MATLAB, version 2022a with the optimization toolbox

-* For the use of the HYDL toolbox we recommand following processor and ram: 11th Gen Intel(R) Core(TM) i7-1185G7 @ 3.00GHz   3.00 GH to get optimal results and 32GB of ram
+* For the use of the HYDL toolbox we recommend the following processor and ram: 11th Gen Intel(R) Core(TM) i7-1185G7 @ 3.00GHz   3.00 GH to get optimal results and 32GB of ram